 We always strive to improve our Festival Square from Festival to Festival – and for 2017 we are excited to be working with Manchester Metropolitan University’s School of Art for the 3rd Festival in a row – on our most ambitious project to date.

-Through a number of special workshops, lead by OH OK Ltd, a public fabrication workshop and design agency who believe in participatory place-making, the furniture and artifacts designed will be handmade by participants.
+Through a number of special workshops, led by OH OK LTD – a design agency who believe in participatory placemaking – at NOMA’s public fabrication workshop PLANT, the furniture and artifacts designed will be handmade by participants.
 Only hand operated tools will be utilised in their production and no prior skills or knowledge are necessary.
 Skills learned may include:

 Everything made during the workshops will be found on Festival Square between 29th June and 16th July 2017.

 OH OK Ltd will be running the workshop space and facility, called PLANT, on Sadlers Yard, for people to help input on a material level into the ever-evolving neighbourhood of NOMA and beyond.
 An 18-month program will offer an array of activities, usually making ones, that will allow members of the public to engage with the conception, design and fabrication of small to large objects.

 To sign up for OH OK Workshops for MIF, please book a place on the dates below: